wetryingtodorock/getblock-docs/en/rpc-service/near/json-rpc/near_status.md

 ---
-title: near:status \[POST\]
+title: near:status - NEAR Protocol
-description: Returns general status of a given node (sync status, nearcore nodeversion, protocol version, etc), and the current set of validators.
+description: Example code for the near:status json-rpc method. Сomplete guide on how to use near:status json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters